saylordotorg/course_comm311/Unit05.md

+---
+layout: default
+title: "COMM311: Intercultural Communication"
+course_description: "This course is designed to help you identify how to become a better communicator in these sorts of cross-cultural situations.
+You will learn about barriers to successful communication that involve cultural differences.
+You will also learn more about your own communication style and how it can be developed to facilitate more successful intercultural encounters."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Intercultural Communication Competence in the Workplace**
 <span id="5"></span>
 *Innovation has always played an important role in business.
 In